domdomegg/wake-word-benchmarks/README.md

 # Wake Word Benchmark

-Benchmark tool to compare the performance of openWakeWord wake word detection systems.
+Benchmark tool to compare the performance of wake word detection systems.

+By default, it benchmarks the 'alexa' models of openWakeWord and microWakeWord:

 ![Results displayed on a graph](./roc_curves.png)